McKendree on Mission

-GRACE UNITED METHODIST CHURCH – Offers and serves a meal the 3rd Friday of every month, at 5:30 pm.
+GRACE UNITED METHODIST CHURCH – Who provide and serve a meal the 3rd Friday of every month, at 5:30 pm.
 Volunteers are welcome!

-EARLY PREP – There is almost always volunteers needed for any of the meals that are provided.
+EARLY PREP – Volunteers are almost always needed for any of the meals that are provided.
 Generally, prep volunteers arrive around 9:30 am.
-Preparation consists of warming food, cutting up salads, portioning out deserts, making coffee and other beverages, rolling silverware, setting up serving tables etc..
+Preparation consists of warming food, cutting up salads, portioning out desserts, making coffee and other beverages, rolling silverware, setting up serving tables etc..

-SERVING – Includes all kinds of activity, from keeping the front line stocked with food, dishing out portions, filling bags with lunch-ables or snack-ables for later, pouring drinks or making up their coffee preference and helping them to the table with their things, maybe throw away their empty plates and cups and just to talking and visit with the neighbors and hear about their lives and what their needs are.
-Where ever you are happy to help.
+SERVING – Includes all kinds of activity, wherever you are happy to help: keeping the front line stocked with food, dishing out portions, filling bags with lunchables or snackables for later, pouring drinks or making up their coffee preference and helping them to the table with their things, maybe throwing away their empty plates and cups and just talking and visiting with the neighbors and hearing about their lives and what their needs are.

 CLEANING – This consists of cleaning up the kitchen, wiping the tables with bleach water and taking out the trash.
 We have a great kitchen to work out of so we want to make sure to keep it in the best condition possible.